Ferry, luggage, bikes, and pacing

 Is staying on the mainland ever the smarter choice?

 It can be if the island is just one piece of a wider Upper Peninsula or northern Michigan drive.
-But if Mackinac itself is the point, staying on the island is usually worth the extra cost because it saves you ferry friction twice and gives the trip a better pace.
+But if Mackinac itself is the point, staying on the island is usually worth the extra cost because it spares you two extra ferry steps and gives the trip a better pace.

 How much walking and luggage handling should you expect?